-That conversation with the HR landed me an interview with the team leader of the Transfer Pricing team in the Middle East.
+That conversation with HR landed me an interview with the team leader of the Middle East transfer pricing team.

 I was also approached by other recruiters from recruitment agencies in the process.

-I received the offer letter from PwC Qatar in May 2018 which I accepted and signed it on 3rd June (it was my birthday and I thought that would be a big gift to myself).
+I received the offer letter from PwC Qatar in May 2018, which I accepted and signed on June 3 (it was my birthday, and I thought that would be a big gift to myself).

 I had requested to start in August 2018 with PwC Qatar.

-Thereafter, I had to serve my notice period with EY Malaysia and mentally prepared myself to relocate.
+Thereafter, I had to serve my notice period with EY Malaysia and mentally prepare myself to relocate.

 Moving to Qatar from Malaysia

-Although I had already gotten a job abroad in Qatar, moving to the middle east from Malaysia was a very scary and bold move for myself.
+Although I had already gotten a job abroad in Qatar, moving to the Middle East from Malaysia was a very scary and bold move for me.

 Despite relocating with an open mind, the first day I landed in Qatar felt odd.

-I had never been to Qatar or any other Middle East country before.
+I had never been to Qatar or any other Middle Eastern country before.
 I only read about the region and saw beautiful pictures of it on the internet.
-It took me a while to come to terms with the fact that this was going to be my permanent resident.
+It took me a while to come to terms with the fact that this was going to be my permanent residence.

-The first day was very difficult emotionally; hence I tried to keep myself occupied by connecting to people from home to make me feel better.
+The first day was very difficult emotionally; hence, I tried to keep myself occupied by connecting with people from home to make me feel better.
 However, as I started working and interacting with coworkers, things started becoming a bit easier with each passing day.

-Initially, I felt lonely and almost depressed, but once I got used to the environment, and with lots of support from people around me, I began to feel better about living in this country.
+Initially, I felt lonely and almost depressed, but once I got used to the environment and had lots of support from people around me, I began to feel better about living in this country.
 I am extremely thankful to be receiving incredible emotional support from my loved ones back in Malaysia.

 How I found an apartment in Qatar